lazychaser/laravel-nestedset/README.markdown

 Category::where('id', '=', $id)->delete();
 ```

-This will brake the tree!
+This will break the tree!

 `SoftDeletes` trait is supported, also on model level.